smartsheet/smartsheet-java-sdk/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 * A maintainer should review your PR within the next few days.
-If the PR has been dormant for more an a week, consider sending an email to sdk-java@smartsheet.com
+If the PR has been dormant for more than a week, consider sending an email to sdk-java@smartsheet.com

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**